Thou Shalt Not (album)

-A 77-minute original cast recording of Harry Connick Jr.'s Tony nominated score from the 2001 Broadway musical Thou Shalt Not.

-Music and lyrics by Connick who does not sing on this album, but plays the piano as an "additional musician", and does the orchestrations and arrangements, and is a producer on the album.
+Thou Shalt Not is the original cast recording of Harry Connick Jr.'s Tony nominated score from the 2001 Broadway musical of the same name.
+The 77-minute album was released in 2002 on the Papa's-June Music label.
+Although music and lyrics were by Connick he does not sing on this album, but plays the piano as an "additional musician", and does the orchestrations and arrangements, and is a producer on the album.

-Released 18 June 2002, from Papa's-June Music, on Amazon.com

-Producers: Tracey Freeman, Harry Connick Jr.